vsavinkov/vsavinkov.github.io/_posts/2015-06-19-bash-checking-process-availability.markdown

          sleep 1
     fi

 But what if your script need to wait until application started?
-I suggest to use recurrent function call to do that:
+I suggest to use recurrent function to do that:

 	check_whether_service_started(){
 	  sleep 3
-	  if [ ps aux | grep $PROCESS_NAME&nbsp;-c == ‘0’ ]; then
+	  if [ ps aux | grep $PROCESS_NAME -c == '0' ]; then
-		echo Waiting for process to start…
+		echo Waiting for process to start...
 		check_whether_service_started
 	  else
 		echo Process is running.